LouisGJBertrand/KeyPHP/readme.txt

 	- a debug feature
 	- a complete documentation for basic functions
 	- register the framework to multiple
+	- an UI assistant tool to create libraries

 © Louis Bertrand 2019 - Open source Project named KEYPHP MIT Lisence